svellucci18/code-quiz/psuedocode.md

 - Begin Quiz
     - Make the content of the quiz with a for loop.
 DONE
-    - Style the quiz questions with CSS
+    - Style the quiz questions with CSS DONE
     - Loop through the questions of the quiz when an answer is selected DONE
         - Announce if selected answer is true or false DONE
         - OR Reveal correct answer DONE
-        - Subtract time from the timer when false -Stop quiz when timer is out or all questions are answered
+        - Subtract time from the timer when false DONE -Stop quiz when timer is out or all questions are answered

+- Create scoreboard
+    - Ask for user initials when game is finished
+    - When quiz ends
         - Store time when finished

-- Ask for user initials
+        - Ask user for initials
-    - Create scoreboard
         - Store initials and scores with localStorage

 Final touches:
 - Clean up the time so it has less decimal places.